 In order to hold an active license in Wyoming, you must find a sponsoring brokerage to affiliate your license.
 Your sponsoring broker must complete, sign, and notarize page 4 of your Wyoming real estate license application.

 To make your choice a little bit easier, check out our in-depth article explaining how to choose a real estate company to work for.
-Although there are many successful brokerages in the Equality State, below you’ll find the top five brokerages reported for 2022.
+Although there are many successful brokerages, below you’ll find some of the top brokerages in the Equality State.

 Jackson Hole Sotheby's International Realty